Artania passenger dies of virus in WA

 A fourth person from the now-departed Artania cruise ship has died of coronavirus in Western Australia, taking the state’s toll to eight.

-Health Minister Roger Cook says the foreign passenger, a man in his 70s, died in Sir Charles Gairdner Hospital on Thursday after being removed from the ship last month.
+Health Minister Roger Cook says the German passenger, a man in his 70s, died in Sir Charles Gairdner Hospital on Thursday after being removed from the ship last month.

 WA recorded two new cases overnight, taking the state’s total to 548.